ryman1/keeweb-wiki/FAQ.md

 Q: WebDAV is not working
 A: Most probably CORS is not enabled on your server.
 Please check out this [page](WebDAV-Config).

-Q: Is there a mobile app?
+Q: Is there an iOS app?
-A: Yes and no, please see [this page](iOS).
+A: Yes and no, please see different options described on [this page](iOS).

 ### Security
 Q: Does it send my data anywhere?